 The University of Brighton is a UK state University, institutionally accredited by the QAA.
-Wittenborg University is Dutch government recognised institute, however is one of the Netherlands only international universities, offering accredited bachelor programmes through its national Dutch NVAO accreditation system but also the German, Austrian and Swiss Foundation for International Business Administration Accreditation (FIBAA).
-Wittenborg University offers joint Master degrees under United Kingdom accreditation (UK), with its partner, the University of Brighton.
+WUAS is Dutch government recognised institute, however is one of the Netherlands only international universities, offering accredited bachelor programmes through its national Dutch NVAO accreditation system but also the German, Austrian and Swiss Foundation for International Business Administration Accreditation (FIBAA).
+WUAS offers joint Master degrees under United Kingdom accreditation (UK), with its partner, the University of Brighton.

 The Validation panel were especially interested in the progression of the partnership between Wittenborg and Brighton, and discussed the integration of work placement in Master programmes which is a new concept for both institutes, as well as student represent ion, lecturer and tutor buddying and collaborative research.